ryan-l-robinson/tech.ryanrobinson.ca/README.md

 ## TODO

 - Header: larger font for site title?
-- Styles on sidebar: it doesn't need that much space for the headings.
 - Styles on sidebar: I don't really like the dashed border.
 - Posts: Review tags on existing posts for consistency
 - Posts: add descriptions to all posts (must be in quotes to appear), review tags and series, remove categories that aren't doing anything, update image paths, update link paths.
 - Can I block directly viewing the "pages" that are really just there to be able to put in the sidebar blocks?
 About and Posts By Tag?
 If I can't block Posts by Tag as a page, I need to at least stop showing the sidebar alongside the main page which is redundant.